 CMU utilizes Eagle Alerts to ensure the campus community receives critical university notifications on safety issues and school closings.
 The system sends simultaneous messages to all registered text-message capable phones to alert registrants of information critical to their safety and well-being.
 All College of Liberal Arts and Sciences students are automatically enrolled.
-Faculty and staff may receive assistance for enrollment by contacting firstname.lastname@example.org or Plant Operations.
+Faculty and staff can log in to the intranet and view additional instructions here.
+If you need assistance, please contact Plant Operations or the Office of Technology Services.